numbat-tutorials/tutorial_visualising_uncertainty/README.md

 ## Structure of tutorial

-### Session 1: Introduction to incorporate uncertainty into data visualisations
+### Session 1: Foundations of uncertainty in data visualisations

 This session will focus on introducing common ways of representing uncertainty in data plots, why it is important, and ways to assess new approaches.